Why Teach in a Private School?

 When it comes to challenging students to stretch their capacity, private schools do an exceptional job.
 Statistics from the College Board and NCES show that for high school seniors, 24.2 percent of private school students took AP exams in 1998, while 9.4 percent of public school students did so.
 Private schools, which account for only 7.5 percent of all high school students, produced 20 percent of 12th graders who took AP exams in 1998 and 22 percent of those who scored high enough to have the advanced courses count for college credit.

 The National Center for Education Statistics periodically administers the National Assessment of Educational Progress (NAEP) to test the knowledge and skills of the nation's students in grades 4, 8, and 12.
 Students in private schools consistently score well above the national average.
 At all three grades a significantly higher percentage of private school students score at or above the Basic, Proficient, and Advanced levels than public school students.
-Below are the results from the most recent NAEP report cards in reading.
-To see results from NAEP report cards in other subjects.
+Below are the results from the most recent NAEP report cards.

 Invigorating Professional Environment